tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 - **2024-06-08:** Created dedicated tasks page with filtering, sorting, and modern UI design.
 Modified Rewards & Tasks page to show only 2 recent tasks with "View All Tasks" button.
 - **2024-06-08:** Implemented backend pagination, filtering, and sorting for optimal performance with large datasets.
 Added pagination controls and per-page selection.
 - **2024-06-09:** Backend models, controllers, and services for conversion tasks, task types, reward types, and user conversion tasks are implemented.
 Conversion initiation, task assignment, and user task listing are working.
 Next: actionable instructions, referral link generation, and tracking.
-- **2024-06-10:** Created migration and model for user_referrals table to track referral events for conversion tasks.
+- **2024-06-10:** Registration now processes referral links, creates UserReferral records, increments referral_count, and marks tasks as completed when the referral target is met.

 ---